godfreybwaira/shani-ob/README.md

 **Description:**

-`watch-on` attribute is used to define watching events fired by element or status codes returned by server.
+`watch-on` attribute is used to define watching events fired by element or HTTP status codes.
 It is used along side with `shani-watch` attribute.

 Some built-in events have direct meaning, such as: